What makes us outstanding?

 A centre for Theraplay® and DDP training

 We are a UK centre for Theraplay training, with a qualified Theraplay trainer at Family Futures.
 We run both Theraplay level 1 and group training and level 2, featuring practical work drawing on case studies and videos.
 We introduced Dan Hughes’ Dyadic Developmental Psychotherapy (DDP) training to the UK and run DDP courses as part of our training programme for professionals.

 A tier 3 service

-Because of our specialist multidisciplinary team we are the equivalent of an NHS tier 3 CAMHS service.
+Our specialist multidisciplinary team provides the equivalent of an NHS tier 3 CAMHS service.